 • Fennel

-While I generally use the essential oils on myself, I've been learning more about using them with my dogs as well.
-Ho wood is a new favorite oil for me and it's safe to use on and around my dogs along with the other oils in this quarter's box.
+While I generally use the essential oils on myself, I've also been learning more about using them with my dogs.
+Ho wood is a new favorite oil for me, and it's safe to use on and around my dogs.
+The other oils are in this quarter's box.

 Orange Essential Oil